A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes

 \subsection{Dataset}

 We tested the performance of the MIP models for 325 real-world parking lots from \href{https://data.cityofnewyork.us/City-Government/Parking-Lot/h7zy-iq3d}{New York City (NYC) Open Data}.
-These lots correspond to open-air street parking facilities in lower and midtown Manhattan and parts of Brooklyn and Queens and have areas ranging from 6011 sq ft to 28436 sq ft (roughly up to half the size of a football field).
+These lots correspond to open-air parking lot facilities in lower and midtown Manhattan, as well as parts of Brooklyn and Queens, and have areas ranging from 6011 sq ft to 28436 sq ft (roughly up to half the size of a football field).
 The chosen lots have IDs in the 125 and 215 series, and their locations are illustrated in different colors in Figure \ref{fig:nyc_downtown}.
 The area distribution is shown in Figure \ref{fig:nyc_area_distribution}.
 Although data on the exact number of stalls in these parking lots is unavailable, we study the utility of models from a computational standpoint and analyze the differences between two-way and one-way layouts.
-Experiments on exact methods in \citep{stephan2021layout} were run on layouts in the range 6458--19375 sq ft, although heuristics were tested on larger instances in their paper.
+Experiments on exact methods in \citep{stephan2021layout} were run on slightly smaller layouts in the range 6458--19375 sq ft, although heuristics were tested on larger instances in their paper.